maslinych/daba/README.md

 ### Dependencies

-Daba is written in Python (currently requires Python 2.7) and uses [wxPython](http://www.wxpython.org) (>= 4.0.0) cross-platform GUI library.
+Daba is written in Python (currently requires Python 3.6 or higher) and uses [wxPython](http://www.wxpython.org) (>= 4.0.0) cross-platform GUI library.

 Daba is available for Windows, MacOS and Linux.
 Python and pip are